Crafted-Thoughts/Take-Home-Project-Journal-X-Simple/README.md

 ## Finished? :clap:
 You speed runner, aren't you?

-1. **Send us your completed project zip file by replying to the email address which sent you this challenge**
+1. **Send us your completed project zip file with total time it took by replying to the email address which sent you this challenge**

 2. Enjoyed this project?
 Please consider hiting the star button at the top to show your appriciation.
 Our fingers are crossed for you!